 On an alternative system, copy the SATA RAID/AHCI driver to your USB flash drive from the motherboard driver disk.
-For example, to install the Windows Vista 32-bit operating system(Note) on the Intel ICH10R SATA controller, copy the MSM32 file (Figure 4) located in the BootDrv folder in the motherboard driver disk to your USB flash drive.
+For example, to install the Windows Vista 32-bit operating system (Note) onto hard drives connected to the ICH10R SA TA controller, copy all of the files (Figure 4) located in the BootDrv\iMSM\32Bit directory in the motherboard driver disk to your USB flash drive.